PBaciu/tabToMXL/README.md

-# tabToMXL
+# TAB2MXL

 # Introduction
-tabToMXL is a java application which will convert tablature made for percussion, guitar, and bass guitar from a “.txt” format to a ".musicxml" format.
+TAB2MXL is a java application which will convert tablature made for percussion, guitar, and bass guitar from a “.txt” format to a ".musicxml" format.

 The specific xml format being used is musicxml and there are various resources on the web that will allow conversion from the resultant musicxml file into sheet music.